rosemaryturtle/city-scan-automation/docs/backend.md

 The easiest way to run the Job from the command line is to use interactive script `scripts/backend.sh`.
 This script will let you download the most recent `city_inputs.yml` and `menu.yml` files, prompt you to edit them, upload them to Google Cloud, and execute the Job.

 To use, run `bash scripts/backend.sh` from the repository's root directory, and follow the prompts.
-The script will create a new directory called `gcs-01-user-input`.
+The script will create a new directory called `gcs-user-input`.
 Use this directory, and AOI/ within it, for the YAML files and the shapefiles.
 This directory is also where the script will download the YAML files if you request them.

 ### From the command line, step by step